edward-designer/nextrain/README.md

   - departure platform is highlighted
   - with count-down timer to departure
   - a tag to indicate the fastest train to arrival at destination
+  - auto refresh the train info every 60 seconds and when the tab (inactive) becomes active again
 - **Optionally add an exchange station**
   - by selecting a train in the first leg, the connecting trains will be shown with the available time for changing trains
   - direct trains between the from station to the final destination is highlighted with a tag